GianlucaFuwa/Schwinger-Metadynamics/README.md

 **!
 Make sure to use the same Physics and Metapotential parameters for build- and measurement-run !**

-You can use Multi-threading when when performing paralleled tempered runs by doing:
+You can use Multi-threading when performing paralleled tempered runs by doing:
 ```
 julia -t auto ...
 ```